kharchenkolab/Baysor/README.md

   - `elongation`: ration of the two eigenvalues of the cell covariance matrix
   - `n_transcripts`: number of molecules per cell
 - *segmentation_config.toml*: copy of the config to improve reproducibility
+- *segmentation_diagnostics.html*: visualization of the algoritm QC. *Shown only when `-p` is set.*
 - *segmentation_params.dump*: aggregated parameters from the config and CLI
+- *segmentation_polygons.json*: polygons used for visualization in GeoJSON format.
+In case of 3D segmentation, it is an array of with GeoJSON polygons per z-plane, as well as "joint" polygons. *Shown only if `--save-polygons=geojson` is set*.
 - *segmentation.csv*: segmentation info per molecule:
   - `confidence`: probability of a molecule to be real (i.e. not noise)
   - `cell`: id of the assigned cell.
 Value "0" corresponds to noise.